 This article is an excerpt from Course Report’s interview with our instructors Jonathan Frazier and Haythem Balti, two experts in data engineering.
-Check out the full interview on Course Report’s blog and visit our Enterprise website to learn more about our Data Engineering programs for corporate partners.
+Check out the full interview on Course Report’s blog

 What is the difference between data science and data engineering?